AlanaMarie/AD5-Stripfiguren/README.md

 - send a GET-request
 - show the data in the console application

-This Branch is parrallel with step 1 `Gegevens ophalen`
+This Branch is parrallel with step 1 `Gegevens ophalen` of the walkthrough.

 ## Requirements
 - Visual Studio